Feraul/Feraul.github.io/_pages/cv.md

 * Transport of contaminants in aquifers
 * Groundwater flow
 * Simulation of fluid flows in saturated and non-saturated zones
+* modeling and simulation of unstable miscible and immiscible fluid flow in heterogeneous porous media

 Fields of interest
 -------------------